 Fanalino Restaurant and bar is a charming little brunch spot tucked away down the narrow porticoed streets of Gaios.
 They serve a range of excellent Mediterranean and international classics on the menu here.

-You will find everything from sweet pancakes drenched in Greek yoghurt and local thyme honey, to slow cooked Mediterranean eggs made with fresh tomatoes, feta cheese, capers and herbs.
-The staff are all very friendly and the restaurant also serves their own olives, jams, and condiments.
-I ate here two out of the five days that I spent on Paxos island.
+You will find everything from sweet pancakes drenched in Greek yogurt and local thyme honey to slow-cooked Mediterranean eggs made with fresh tomatoes, feta cheese, capers, and herbs.

 Vassilis Restaurant, Loggos